 UL’s career experts work with students to help them discover their unique strengths and their interests – which is the key to career motivation and success, according to Gavin Connell, Head of Careers at UL: “When you study something you love, it becomes a self-fulfilling prophecy.”

 UL’s heads of faculties and course leaders work with industry employers to introduce modules and new courses in line with new technology and innovation.
-An example is UL’s new MSc in Health and Wellbeing, which has been driven by the growth of MedTech and digital products in health.
+An example is UL’s MSc in Health and Wellbeing, which has been driven by the growth of MedTech and digital products in health.
 Graduates of this course will have the opportunity to work in companies shaping new product development and modern solutions to health and wellbeing.
-The programme will be launched in 2019.

 The Graduate Diploma / MA in Journalism is an intensive 12-month course that combines academic and practical training while also helping students build a portfolio.
 It's all about fast-tracking you for success.
 Dan Danaher chose to do the course after working as a journalist for 25 years.